-- Tuesday, March 25th (at noon) to Tuesday, April 8th (at 1 pm): on-line sign-up for Fall, 2014 Junior Colloquia & Senior Seminars for English majors.
-Instructions will be emailed to qualifying students.
+- The on-line sign-up for Fall, 2014 Junior Colloquia & Senior Seminars for English majors is over.
+Students now can only be added to a waitlist until the fall.
 Please contact Lucy Coolidge, [lcoolidg(at)barnard(dot)edu] if you have questions.

-- Thursday, April 17th by 4 pm: Independent Study or Senior Special Project forms must be completed and turned in TO THE ENGLISH OFFICE (not the Registrar).
+- Thrusday, September 11th (4 p.m.), Independent Study or Senior Special Project forms must be completed and turned in TO THE ENGLISH OFFICE (not the Registrar).

-- 1 - Applications due for any of Barnard's FALL 2014 Creative Writing courses Class lists will be posted as we receive them, around the beginning of the fall semester.
+- August 26th: Writing samples with cover applications for any of Barnard's FALL 2014 Creative Writing courses are due by 4 p.m.
+Class lists will be posted as we receive them.

 CHANGE IN ENROLLMENT PROCEDURE: